Oobhuntoo/Emsi_Interview_Project/README.md

 (8) Navigate to the new folder called Emsi_Interview_Project, you are now ready to run the program!

 ## Usage
-After finishing the installation process described above, the user should now be in the folder called Emsi_Interview_Project
+After finishing the installation process described above, the user should now be in the folder called Emsi_Interview_Project and